Summertime

 The total runtime of Summertime is 95 minutes (1h 35m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Summertime stands as a challenging project for the creators.
-It remains an essential piece of the 2021 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Summertime is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2021 cinematic calendar.

 Frequently Asked Questions